pascomnet/documentation/site/content/endpoints/yealink/_index.en.md

 ---
-title: Yealink T4 Series Desktop Phones
+title: Yealink T4 and T5 Series Desktop Phones
-description: How to integrate your Yealink T4 Series Desktop SIP phones with your pascom phone system.
+description: How to integrate your Yealink T4 or T5 Series Desktop SIP phones with your pascom phone system.
 weight: 30
 ---